Ending Child Labour, Forced Labour, Modern Slavery and Human Trafficking in Pathfinder Countries

 SDG 8.7 Innovation Challenge

-The Alliance 8.7 – a multi-stakeholder and inclusive global partnership committed to achieving SDG Target 8.7 – is launching a competition calling for all innovators to develop innovative solutions to support Pathfinder Countries to accelerate action towards SDG Target 8.7.
+The Alliance 8.7 – a multi-stakeholder and inclusive global partnership committed to achieving SDG Target 8.7 – launched a competition calling for all innovators to develop innovative solutions to support Pathfinder Countries to accelerate action towards SDG Target 8.7.

 Pathfinder Countries are an integral part of the Alliance 8.7.
 This community of 25 countries have committed to accelerate efforts and to try new approaches from which others can learn to achieve SDG Target 8.7’s urgent deadlines.